Writing a travel review helps ensure that future travelers select the right destination and accommodations for them.

 Step 4 – Take pictures

 Not only do pictures enhance your review and provide rich content, reviewing the photos after the visit can help you recall details when you’re writing your review.
-If you’re posting your review to a consumer review site, upload photos and post them with your review.
+If you’re posting your review to a consumer travel reviews site, upload photos and post them with your review.

 Step 5 – Don’t delay

 Write the review soon after your visit is complete – even if it’s just a draft to get your thoughts down.
 You can refine it later.
-Delaying your review writing will cause you to leave out details that will make the review more interesting and thorough.
+Delaying your travel review writing may cause you to leave out details that will make the review more interesting and thorough.

 One final tip: Write a review that will have mass appeal.
 Cover a wide a variety of travel categories within your review.
 My area of expertise is in writing spa reviews, but I when I write a travel article with a spa focus, I make sure to cover accommodations, dining, and non-spa activities to appeal to a wider audience.